mongodb/docs/source/reference/glossary.rst

       process.

    pid
       The process ID, on Unix-like systems.
-This number can be used to find and identify currently running :term:`daemon` processes.
+This number makes it possible to find and identify running :term:`daemon` processes.

    config database
       The database that contains the map of database objects to